SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

     console.log(department);
 ```

-In this example we have an object `objectList`, which is an array of objects.
+In this example, we have an object `objectList`, which is an array of objects.

-After destructuring, the object at index 0 wiil be assigned to `obj1`, the object at index 1 to `obj2` and the object at index 2 to `obj3`.
+After destructuring, the object at index 0 will be assigned to `obj1`, the object at index 1 to `obj2` and the object at index 2 to `obj3`.

-Remember that `obj1`, `obj2` and `obj3` are referencing the objects inside `objectList` array.
+Remember that `obj1`, `obj2`, and `obj3` are referencing the objects inside the `objectList` array.

 Now let us change the `obj1.key` to be equal to "John Smith" and print out the `objectList`.